Get covered in minutes!

 Make life jackets mandatory

 We hope these tips will help to keep you and your family safe during the summer months!
-To ensure you get the right coverage for your home and auto insurance, talk to your independent agent about MAPFRE.
+To ensure you get the right coverage for your home and auto insurance, talk to your independent agent about Mapfre.
 You can also get a fast, free quote today on your Massachusetts car insurance policy to see how much you could save!

-Please Note:This content is not intended to describe any specific coverage offered by MAPFRE Insurance.
+Please Note: This content is not intended to describe any specific coverage offered by MAPFRE Insurance.
 No coverage is provided, bound or guaranteed by this article.
 Available coverages, credits and discounts vary from state to state and are subject to eligibility criteria and policy terms/conditions, which will control in the event of conflict between this article and your insurance policy.
 For information about your policy, please review your individual policy contract and speak with your insurance representative.

 MAPFRE Insurance® is a brand and service mark of MAPFRE U.S.A.
-Corp. and its affiliates, American Commerce Insurance CompanySM (Cal.
-COA 4928-8); Citation Insurance CompanySM; The Commerce Insurance CompanySM; Commerce West Insurance CompanySM (Cal.
-COA 1372-2); and MAPFRE Insurance CompanySM (Cal.
-COA 3039-5).
-Not all products available in all states.
+Corp. and its affiliates, including American Commerce Insurance CompanySM (Cal.
+COA 4928-8), Citation Insurance CompanySM, The Commerce Insurance CompanySM, Commerce West Insurance CompanySM (Cal.
+COA 1372-2), MAPFRE Insurance CompanySM (Cal.
+COA 3039-5), and MAPFRE Insurance Company of FloridaSM.

 Articles